No place for pointless plastic

 If nothing changes, by 2050 there will be more plastic in the oceans than fish.

-This new initiative will bring together tourists, tourism businesses and residents across the region to cut consumption of single-use plastic so that less of it enters the waste stream
+This new initiative IS bringing together tourists, tourism businesses and residents across the region to cut consumption of single-use plastic so that less of it enters the waste stream

 This will include: